Let Baby Enjoy the Benefits of Breastmilk

 Derrick and Patrice Jelliffe, pioneers in breastfeeding research, stated that breastfed infants are “biochemically different.”
 This difference in body chemistry may be the reason they are healthier.
 While babies are breastfeeding, they have fewer and less serious respiratory infections, less diarrhea, and less vomiting.
 When breastfed babies do become ill, they are less likely to become dehydrated and need hospitalization.

-Here are some specific ways in which the benefits of breastmilk protects babies from illness:
+Specific ways in which the benefits of breastmilk protects babies from illness:

 Friendly to Little Ears

 Ear infections are a childhood nuisance, often following on the heels of stuffy noses and colds.
-The middle ear fills with fluid, and eventually that fluid becomes infected, causing pain, especially in the middle of the night.
+The middle ear fills with fluid, and eventually, that fluid becomes infected, causing pain, especially in the middle of the night.
 Repeated ear infections, or those that go untreated, can lead to hearing loss.
 This is an important concern in young children, since hearing difficulties can interfere with language, and language problems can later affect reading skills.Breastfeeding protects against ear infections in four possible ways:

-- The many germ-fighting ingredients in human milk keep harmful bacteria from bothering baby, so that stuffed-up noses and ears are less likely to become infected middle ears.
+- The many germ-fighting ingredients in human milk keep harmful bacteria from bothering baby so that stuffed-up noses and ears are less likely to become infected middle ears.

 - Because breastfed babies are fed in a more upright position, they’re less likely to experience milk backing up through the eustachian tube into their ears; if this does happen during a breastfeeding session, human milk is less irritating to the tissues of the middle ear than infant formula.

 - Breastfed babies have fewer, or at least less severe, colds than formula-fed babies.
 Fewer colds means fewer ear infections.

 - Breastfed babies have fewer respiratory allergies, another cause of fluid building up in the middle ear, which sets the stage for bacteria to grow.